Angela Verbrugge Full Bio

 JazzTimes Magazine writes that Canadian jazz vocalist Angela Verbrugge "possesses a winsome, brightly-burnished, pliable voice, with ample emotional intelligence, considerable song-writing skills, and conspicuously good taste.”

-Angela recorded her debut album with a top NYC piano trio in NYC and released it through Gut String Records in New York.
+Angela recorded her debut album with a veteran piano trio in New York and released it through Gut String Records in 2019.
 Toronto Music Report described, Angela’s “Verbrugge addresses each

 The album debuted at #1 in jazz on iTunes-Canada.
 CBC Radio host Laila Biali described, "There's so much joy in